-Our university complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, the Fair Housing Act, and New York State Human Rights Law to ensure that otherwise qualified students with disabilities are not discriminated against on the basis of their disabilities and that they are not excluded from or denied the benefits of our programs and services.
+Our university complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, the Fair Housing Act, and New York State Human Rights Law to ensure that otherwise qualified students with disabilities are not discriminated against on the basis of their disabilities and that they are not excluded from or denied the benefits of our programs and services.

 If you have concerns about your registration for disability services, the way in which your accommodations have been provided, or that you have been discriminated against because of a disability, you should take the following steps:

 - Consult the SDS Director regarding concerns about disability accommodations, disparate or disparaging treatment related to disability, or access issues on campus.
 Share steps taken to resolve the issue and additional considerations to address your concerns and potential resolutions.

 - Attempts to resolve the matter informally should be completed within 60 days of the time at which you knew, or could reasonably be expected to have known, of the action(s) in question.

 - If you opt to pursue an informal resolution to your issue and are not satisfied with the outcome, you may later pursue a formal grievance.

-Students who believe they have been discriminated against and wish to seek a formal resolution should use Policy 6.4, Prohibited Discrimination, Protected Status (Including Sexual) Harassment and Bias Activity.
-The policy is administered through the Office of Workforce Policy and Labor Relations.
+Students who believe they have been discriminated against and wish to seek a formal resolution should use Policy 6.4, Prohibited Bias, Discrimination, Harassment, and Sexual and Related Misconduct.
+The policy is administered by the Office of Institutional Equity and Title IX.

 Additional Resources for Resolving Complaints